-The regional FFS adjustment will continue to be based on each ACO's beneficiary distribution by county and enrollment type (Aged Non-Dual, Aged Dual, Disabled, and end-stage renal disease [ESRD]).
-However, CMS has proposed to limit the regional FFS adjustment to plus or minus 5% of national assignable per capita expenditures by enrollment type in BY3.
-CMS has also proposed changes to the weights given to the regional benchmark, including changing the first agreement period methodology to give weight to the regional benchmark, as shown in Figure 1 below.
+The regional FFS adjustment will continue to be based on each ACO's beneficiary distribution by county and enrollment type (aged non-dual, aged dual, disabled, and end-stage renal disease [ESRD]).
+However, CMS will limit the regional FFS adjustment to \pm 5% of national assignable per capita expenditures by enrollment type.
+CMS has also changed the regional benchmark weights, including changing the first agreement period methodology to give weight to the regional benchmark as shown in Figure 1.